aws-ia/cfn-abi-deepwatch-mdr/README.md

 Additionally there is a custom resource that will place an event notification configuration on the GuardDuty and CloudTrail buckets to forward all new objectcreate events to the respective SQS queue/SNS Topic.

-## Post-Deployment Steps

-Following the deployment of the solution, please provide your Deepwatch engineer with the following outputs from the Deepwatch template:

-- `oCloudTrailQueueArn`
-- `oGuardDutyQueueArn`
-- `oDeepwatchRoleArn`